 However, there are steps you can take to mitigate bias where you can.
-Beyond considering the language you use in your job postings, self-guided phone interviews can help address bias in the interview process.
+Beyond considering the language you use in your job postings, virtual phone interviews can help address bias in the interview process.

-In a self-guided phone interview, a recruiter records a single interview.
+In a virtual phone interview, a recruiter records a single interview.
 The interview is delivered to every selected candidate at the click of a button.
 The candidates then each receive the exact same interview to answer and therefore receive the same opportunity to show why they’re the right candidate for a role.
 Once returned to the recruiter, the responses remain in an audio-based format – removing the visual aspect entirely.

 Here are the primary components of a fair and equitable interview process: